Rabikiran67/Ticket-Raising-Platform/README.md

 ## 💡 Usage

 - **Dashboard:** View ticket stats and recent activity.
-- **Create a Ticket:** Use the "Create Ticket page.- **Manage Tickets:** Use the All Tickets" page to filter, search, and update tickets.
+- **Create a Ticket:** Use the "Create Ticket" page.
+- **Manage Tickets:** Use the "All Tickets" page to filter, search, and update tickets.
 - **Track Progress:** Use the "Workflow Board" to view tickets by status.
 - **View Details:** Click a ticket to open a modal with full details.